krufelko/APPetite/README.md

 - Gemini API: Simplifies detailed instructions into easy-to-follow steps.

 Next Steps:
-- We plan to allow users to translate and simplify recipes from foreign cultures, so that they are easily understandable in your language and the culinary style you are used to.
+- We plan to allow users to translate and simplify recipes from foreign cultures, so that they are easily understandable in their native language and the culinary styles they are used to.
 - More customizable filtering
 - Add semantic search